Grass-Fed Tallow for Skin: Why This Ancestral Ingredient Is Making a Comeback

 | Ingredient List | 3–5 simple, recognizable ingredients | 20–40+ ingredients, many synthetic |

 The key difference?
 Tallow works with your skin's biology rather than against it.
-Instead of masking dryness with temporary hydration, it provides the raw materials your skin needs to repair and maintain its own protective barrier.
+Instead of masking dryness with temporary hydration, it provides the raw materials your skin needs to support and maintain its own comfortable barrier feel.

 How Tallow Compares to Plant Oils

-Tallow's balanced ratio of saturated and unsaturated fats, combined with its fat-soluble vitamins, makes it uniquely suited for:
+Tallow's balanced ratio of saturated and unsaturated fats, combined with its fat-soluble vitamins, makes it well-suited for:

 - Winter weather protection